joshbegley/nyt-latest/previous.md

 https://nytimes.com/2026/03/01/world/ali-khamenei-iran-us-israel.html

 **How the Assault on Iran Unfolded**\
-`Despite warnings after an earlier wave of assassinations, top Iranian officials gathered in person, and Israel seized the chance to kill Iran’s supreme leader.`\
+`Despite warnings after an earlier wave of killings, top Iranian officials gathered in person, and Israel seized the chance to kill Iran’s supreme leader.`\
 https://nytimes.com/2026/03/01/world/middleeast/iran-israel-strikes.html

-**Stock Market Investors Brace for Iran War Fallout**\
+**Stock Market Investors Brace for Iran War Repercussions**\
 `Wall Street has largely shrugged off geopolitical upheaval in recent years.
 But the United States’ war against Iran comes at a more precarious time for the stock market.`\
 https://nytimes.com/2026/03/01/business/stock-market-iran-war-fallout.html